Skip to content

 1. Create a Postgres database to hold Grafana internal config, like dashboards etc.

-Theoretically it's not absolutely required to use Postgres for storing Grafana internal settings / dashboards, but doing so has 2 advantages - you can easily roll out all pgwatch built-in dashboards and one can also do remote backups of the Grafana configuration easily.
+Theoretically it's not absolutely required to use Postgres for storing Grafana internal settings, but doing so has 2 advantages - you can easily roll out all pgwatch built-in dashboards and one can also do remote backups of the Grafana configuration easily.

 psql -c "create user pgwatch_grafana password 'xyz'"